Hero background

 - Drinking water always available

-- Fan in every room
+- A fan in every room

 - Ongoing support from the local team

-- Laundry service available on request (for a fee)
+- Laundry service on request (small fee)

 - Lockable rooms

-🔹 Participant screening and safe environments
+🔹 Background checks and safe spaces

 🔹 24/7 support

-🔹 Training and orientation on arrival
+🔹 Briefing and orientation

 🧭 Orientation day